"The Man Who Planted Trees": The Perfect Earth-Day Read

-If [the villagers] had suspected what he was up to, they'd have tried to stop him.
-But no one did suspect it.
-How could anyone . . . have imagined such perseverance, such magnificent generosity?— "The Man Who Planted Trees" by Jean Giono
+How could anyone . . . have imagined such perseverance, such magnificent generosity?— From "The Man Who Planted Trees" by Jean Giono

 Thereafter, the narrator visits Bouffier annually and witnesses how the old man's quiet, steadfast work over the years continually alters the region for the better.

 As he observes this transformation, the narrator is also transformed.
 His spirit, which had been laid low by his experiences in World War I, lightens with hope for the future and faith in humankind.